-Business Networking has to do with building relationships: getting to know others not just to sell them your product or service but to connect with them as a friend.
-If this friend does not become your client or joint venture partner, he/she will trust you enough to give you referrals and introduce to other important people.
+Business Networking has to do with building relationships: getting to know others not just to sell them your product or service but to build relationships.
+When you build honest relationships if someone doesn’t become your client or joint venture partner, he/she will trust you enough to give you referrals and introduce to other important people.

-I believe that entrepreneurs and business owners should network online as well as offline.
-I made the mistake of completely ignoring my offline networking and it was not a good strategy for my type of service.
+You should network online as well as offline.
+I made the mistake of completely ignoring my offline networking.
+It wasn’t a good strategy for my business.